HKSuryan/PizzaX1/README.md

 Backend of the project was made using ExpressJS connected to mongoDB \
 Repository link : https://github.com/HKSuryan/BackendP

+# Payments
+For payments Razorpay was integerated into the web app \
+Just place a valid Razorpay test key in the key field in the options of the Cart1.jsx component and you are good to go for accepting payments .

 # Future Scope
 Can utilise a machine learning model so that pizzas are recommended to the user based on their previous choices.\
 Making UI better and more fluid